jlneal/choragen/docs/design/core/features/workflow-orchestration.md

 - [Agent Runtime](./agent-runtime.md)
 - [Web Chat Interface](./web-chat-interface.md) (to be created)
 - [Task Chain Management](./task-chain-management.md)
+- [Standard Workflow](./standard-workflow.md) — Detailed 8-stage workflow with three-tier review
+- [Ideation Workflow](./ideation-workflow.md) — Dedicated workflow for idea exploration
+- [Specialized Agent Roles](./specialized-agent-roles.md) — Role definitions used by workflows

 ---

 ## Linked ADRs

 - ADR-010: Agent Runtime Architecture
-- ADR-TBD: Workflow Orchestration Design
+- ADR-011: Workflow Orchestration
+- ADR-012: Event-Driven Orchestration

 ---

 ## Open Questions

-1. **Parallel stages** — Should some stages be able to run in parallel?
+1. ~~**Parallel stages** — Should some stages be able to run in parallel?~~ Addressed: Chains within a stage can run in parallel if file scopes don't overlap.
+See [Standard Workflow](./standard-workflow.md).
 2. **Stage rollback** — Can we go back to a previous stage if issues are found?
 3. **Workflow branching** — Can a workflow spawn sub-workflows?
 4. **Template customization** — Can users modify templates per-workflow?
 5. **Timeout handling** — What happens if a stage stalls?

+---

+## Related Workflow Definitions

+This document describes the **orchestration infrastructure**.
+For specific workflow definitions, see:

+- [Standard Workflow](./standard-workflow.md) — 8-stage workflow for committed requests
+- [Ideation Workflow](./ideation-workflow.md) — 3-stage workflow for idea exploration